madodds/GGJ-ItTakesAVillage/README.md

 # GGJ-ItTakesAVillage
 ![It Takes a Village: screenshot from streaming the game.](https://raw.githubusercontent.com/madodds/GGJ-ItTakesAVillage/master/GGJ%20TPD%20picture.JPG)
 Repository the for Global Game Jam 2015 game made in a group of 3, called "It takes a Village".
 Twitch chat interaction and the Unity source is contained within.
 The Twitch chat code is contained in the "Twitch Plays Dragons" folder.
-The "Old Code" folder contains code that the other developer wrote before I had refactored it.

 Most of the code for the Twitch chat came from the tutorial http://www.wituz.com/tutorial-make-your-own-twitch-plays-stream.html
 After the event, I refactored, cleaned, and debugged the game to make it presentable.